 Like the previous Worms installments, the game is an artillery variant.
 The player give an artillery piece a shot angle and shot power, and try to hit the opponent, taking into account wind effects.
 The player and the opponent exchange these shots in a turn-based fashion.
 The game puts the player in command of a team of up to eight worms, which can move around the landscape (one at a time), using many types of weapons to try to dispatch the enemy, from bazookas to mini-guns to exploding sheep.
 In some situations, the worms can also jump, swing by rope, and descend with a parachute.

-There are no Dreamcast screenshots for this game.
+There are no Dreamcast user screenshots for this game.

-There are 12 other screenshots on file for other versions of this game.
+There are 28 other screenshots from other versions of this game or official promotional screenshots.

 Part of the Following Groups